Trachoma

 Before your appointment make a list of:

-- Key personal information, such as recent travel, use of new makeup products, and a change of contacts or glasses
+- Key personal information, such as recent travel, use of new makeup products, and any change in contacts or glasses.

-- All medications and any vitamins or supplements that the person seeking treatment is taking
+- All medicines and any vitamins or supplements taken by the person seeking treatment.

-For eye irritation, some basic questions to ask your doctor include:
+For eye irritation, some basic questions to ask include:

 - What's the most likely cause of these symptoms?